ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The profile should indicate whether definite-length strings, indefinite-length strings or both are allowed.
 A good default is to allow only definite-length strings.
 As with map and array encoding, allowing indefinite-length strings can be beneficial for some smaller implementations.

+### CBOR Preferred Serialization

+The profile should indicate whether encoders must use preferred serialization.
+The profile should indicate whether decoders must accept non-preferred serialization.

 ### COSE/JOSE Protection